 Expected results

-We expect to see a bias for the incorrect answer in the incongruent condition.
+In the reaching condition, e expect to find a bias for the incorrect answer in the incongruent condition.
 A tendency to move toward the side opposite to the final correct answer will increase the total distance traveled, the AUC and the maximal absolute deviation from the optimal path.
 Conversely, it will decrease the deviation from the center.
 The bias will also curve the average path towards the center which will make the reach area smaller.

 In addition, an incongruent prime will evoke a cognitive conflict which is expected to increase the time it takes to reach a final decision.
-This will extend the RT in the "Keyboard" condition and the movement time in the "Reaching" condition.
-Furthermore, it will make reaching a final decision more challenging and therefore will increase the movement variation and the changes of mind frequency.
+This will be manifested in the movement time as well as in higher movement variation and higher frequency of changes of mind.

-Unlike the motion tracking which captures the decision as it formulates, the keyboard records only a single final response and is thus insensitive to changes of mind.
-This means fluctuations created by the incongruent prime will only be captured by the motion tracking system which is why we believe it will be more sensitive and yield greater effects.
+In the "Keyboard" condition, we expect longer reaction times in the incongruent condition compared with the congruent one.

-The frequency of COM will also be compared between correct and incorrect trials.
-Having more COM in the correct trials will indicate they are mostly corrective (i.e., changing the end goal from the incorrect to the correct answer).
-This would pose another advantage for motion tracking over keyboard response since the latter doesn't allow COM and would instead discard these kinds of trials.
+Finally, we expect effect sizes to be bigger in the reaching condition compared with the keyboard one.

 Project data collection

 Start and end dates @TBD@